 ² I can't believe people waste their time reviewing a shopping mall on TripAdvisor.

-³ Osteiner is a German grape variety created by crossing of Riesling and Silvaner.
-In the 21st Century only a few Osteiner vineyards are left in Germany.
+³ Osteiner is a German grape variety created by crossing a Riesling and Silvaner.
+In the 21st century, only a few Osteiner vineyards are left in Germany.
 According to Wikipedia "the most notable Osteiner wine today is made by Rippon Vineyards in Central Otago, New Zealand, which displays grapefruit flavors with good sugars and acidity, and is described as a well-balanced white wine for summer."

 Comments